Learning Prompt with Distribution-Based Feature Replay for Few-Shot Class-Incremental Learning: Experiments

 \textbf{Learning Prompt \vs Linear Classifier.} This study utilizes prompt tuning to tailor CLIP to the specific knowledge of each session.
 Another straightforward and intuitive strategy involves incorporating a linear classifier with the image encoder, which is initialized using the text encoding of handcrafted prompts.
 So we conduct additional experiments: \textbf{1)} Refining the linear classifier (LC) solely with the training set accessible in the current session; \textbf{2)} Extending the first approach by integrating the old-class distribution for feature replay (LC + OCD); \textbf{3)} Jointly training the linear classifier with the complete training set from each session (Joint-LC).
 As shown in Fig~\ref{fig:abl} (a), the Avg of LC is notably lower than that of LP across three wide benchmarks in terms of Avg.
 The incorporation of OCD with LC (denoted as LC + OCD) enhances performance beyond LC alone, highlighting OCD's effectiveness in mitigating catastrophic forgetting.
 Nevertheless, the combined LC + OCD is still inferior to LP + OCD.
 In a joint training scenario, the performance of Joint-LC continues to be inferior to Joint-LP.
 The results suggest that the strategy of learning prompts offers more merits for FSCIL than that of learning a linear classifier.

 \textbf{Old-Class Distribution \vs Image Exemplar.} To further validate its efficacy in avoiding catastrophic forgetting, we compare our method with other replay-based approaches tailored for learning prompts, \ie, \textbf{1)} randomly selecting $N_e$ images of per old class as exemplars; \textbf{2)} adopting the replay strategy in iCaRL~\cite{rebuffi2017icarl}, specifically choosing $N_e$ images for each old class based on the proximity to the mean feature.
 In addition, we execute the random selection approach five times, each with a different random seed, to reduce the uncertainty.
-The average results with necessary storage space for replay on CUB-200 are shown in Table~\ref{table:replay}, where CLIP + LP indicates the baseline without replay of old classes.
+The average results with necessary storage space for replay on CUB-200 are shown in Table~\ref{table:replay}, where CLIP + LP indicates learning prompts sequentially across each incremental session without replay of old classes. (\eg the second row in Tab.~\ref{table:ablation_cub}).
 Obviously, our method exhibits the best performance and lowest storage space in comparison to the two counterparts under various $N_e$.
-Especially, compared with iCaRL$^\dagger$ under $N_e =4$, LP-DiF shows a comparable performance while only requiring about $\textbf{0.01}\%$ storage space.
+Especially, compared with iCaRL$^\dagger$ under $N_e =4$, LP-DiF shows a comparable performance while only requiring about $\textbf{0.002}\%$ storage space (thanks to the fact that we only store two vectors for each old class).
 This underscores that our pseudo-feature replay technique can effectively combat catastrophic forgetting under conditions of light storage overhead.

+\textbf{Decomposing the Performance of Base and Incremental Classes.} Following previous studies~\cite{zhao2023few,zhang2021few,zhou2022forward}, in this section, we decompose the accuracy, respectively analyzing the effectiveness of our LP-DiF for the classes in the base session (\ie, base class) and for the classes in incremental sessions (\ie, incremental class), to evaluate if our method performs well on both base and incremental classes.
+We report the comparison results in terms of individual accuracy of base and novel classes, as well as their harmonic mean, in the last session on CUB-200.
+Fig.~\ref{fig:trade} shows that our LP-DiF outperforms the second best method on base class (\ie, FACT) by $3.5$\%, while outperforms the second best method on incremental class (\ie, BiDistFSCIL) by $9.9$\%.
+Finally, the superior harmonic mean demonstrates our achievement of an enhanced balance between base and novel classes.

+\textbf{Analysis on Shot Numbers.} To further demonstrate the superiority of our approach, we conducted experiments under various shot numbers of incremental classes.
+Fig.~\ref{fig:shot} show the comparison results with BiDistFSCIL~\cite{zhao2023few} and Joint-LP on CUB-200 under \textbf{(a)} $2$-shot, \textbf{(b)} $5$-shot, \textbf{(c)} $10$-shot and \textbf{(d)} $15$-shot.
+Obviously, across all the shot number settings, our LP-DiF consistently outperforms BiDistFSCIL significantly, and its performance is very close to the upper bound.
+This result demonstrates that, regardless of the shot numbers of incremental classes, our LP-DiF presents satisfactory performance and the ability to resist catastrophic forgetting.